A Physiotherapy Career: What is it Like to Work as a Physiotherapist?

 There is a common misconception that physiotherapists mainly work with professional sportsmen and women.
 We watch big sports matches on the TV and frequently see physio’s running on to the field to treat an injury.

-Marcus Dripps is the president of the Australian Physiotherapy Association; he says that one of the great things about the profession is the breadth of opportunity.
-“There are so many different ways to play a role in helping people maximise their functional ability,” he says.
+Marcus Dripps has been a member of the Board of Directors of the Australian Physiotherapy Association since 2007.
+He is a Clinical Advisor to the Transport Accident Commission and Worksafe in Victoria, and an Advisor to the Australian Commission on safety and quality in Healthcare.
+He says that one of the great things about this profession is the breadth of opportunity.
+“There are so many different ways to play a role in helping people maximise their functional ability".

 Dripps notes that there are a range of different clinical disciplines that physiotherapies can specialise in such as muscular skeletal care, sports medicine, neurological physio, cardio/repertory, paediatrics, neurology and occupational health.